manjaro/release-review/README.md

 ## where can I download an iso?

-Images are build and uploaded in a relatively regular interval to [github releases](https://github.com/manjaro/release-review/releases)
+Images are built and uploaded in a relatively regular interval to [github releases](https://github.com/manjaro/release-review/releases)

 ## sources